hapax/hapax.github.io/assets/teaching.md

 This is an extremely stringent test, and difficult to implement in practice.
 But I think it's the right design principle!
-As with social good, ther should be a trickle up effect where everyone becomes more engaged.
+As with social good, there should be a trickle up effect with more engagement across the board.
-Leaving the scrubland is the first step towards passing the maximin test.
+And leaving the scrubland is the first step towards passing the maximin test.

 ## 2. Views of the summit <a id="sec-2" name="sec-2"></a>